ABQ (Breaking Bad): Production

 The episode was written by Vince Gilligan, and directed by Adam Bernstein.
 It aired on AMC in the United States and Canada on May 31, 2009.
-The plane crash at the end of the episode was inspired by the 1986 Cerritos mid-air collision.
-Coincidentally, Walter White, Breaking Bads protagonist, shares his name with an air traffic controller involved in the Cerritos collision.
+The plane crash at the end of the episode was inspired by Aeroméxico Flight 498 back in 1986 (as referenced above), in which the air-traffic controller who was directing air traffic at the time of the real-life accident shares the name of the lead character of Breaking Bad, Walter White.

 This episode introduced the character of Mike as played by Jonathan Banks.
 The role of the cleaner to help Jesse prepare to deal with the police was originally meant to be handled by Saul Goodman, played by Bob Odenkirk.
-However, due to commitments to How I Met Your Mother, he was not available for filming of this episode - so Vince Gilligan created Mike for that episode and into the next season as a cleaner.
+However, due to commitments to How I Met Your Mother, he was not available for filming of this episode, so Gilligan created Mike for that episode and into the next season as a cleaner.